Guide to Replacing Transformers

 It is a common practice to adopt century-old technologies without questioning their efficiency as long as we are playing it safe.
 However, this could be a missed opportunity to reduce your carbon emissions.
 Two examples we can think of are amorphous vs. CRGO core materials and oil-filled vs. dry-type transformers.

 We have been manufacturing and supplying super-low and ultra-low loss amorphous transformers to the UK market for 14 years now.
 We have over 1300 amorphous transformers installed across the kingdom with zero failures related to this technology.
-Amorphous core material is far more easily magnetised than standard core steel due to its random molecular structure.
+The amorphous core material is far more easily magnetised than standard core steel due to its random molecular structure.
 This means less friction is created during the magnetisation process and therefore less heat is produced resulting in lower hysteresis losses and more efficient transformers.
-Our Wilson e3 is 15% more efficient when compared to strict Tier 2 loss specifications.
+Our Wilson e4 has 27% lower combined losses when compared to strict Tier 2 loss specifications.

 Communicate the existing substation specifications and site requirements